Skip to main content

 1. A Workflow written in your programming language of choice using the Python SDK.
 A Workflow defines the overall flow of the application.

-2. An Activity is a function that encapsulates business logic prone to failure (e.g., calling a service that may go down).
+2. An Activity is a method that encapsulates business logic prone to failure (e.g., calling a service that may go down).
 These Activities can be automatically retried upon some failure.

 3. A Worker, provided by the Temporal SDK, which runs your Workflow and Activities reliably and consistently.